 We had an incredible break, which included a trip to Provence with girlfriends and children, some time in California with the family, and then a 10 day Disney Cruise.
 I received so many direct messages on my instagram asking me all about it, so I will do a full post on that later.
 (Taking a Disney Cruise seems to be a very polarizing topic- some moms absolutely love the idea, and some of you thought I was completely nuts-ha!).

-After cruising from Copenhagen, through the Nordic Fjords and Iceland we ended up in Ivergordon, Scotland, the port for Inverness and the Scottish Highlands.
 The family and I had been to Scotland before, just not this far North, so we had the opportunity to explore some new places.
 I always do a TON of research before traveling with the family, and try my best to make sure that everyone is happy, but I wasn’t quite sure how to conquer Inverness.
 I found Stuart Mackinnon of Skye Luxury Tours and begin chatting with him over email about what to do during our time in port.

 I explained to Stuart that I was a massive Outlander fan (if you haven’t watched it, start bingeing now), and that my husband loved his Whiskey and wanted to tour a distillery.
 My eight year old daughter had also recently learned about Loch Ness monster, and was sure that he had relocated to London in the Thames, so she wanted the chance to make sure he still wasn’t living in the Loch.